Clynnog Fawr, St Beuno

 History, tourist information, and nearby accommodation

-A short walk from the church, at the south western edge of the village, is St Bueno's Well, an ancient holy well whose waters are said have curative properties.
+A short walk from the church, at the south-western edge of the village, is St Bueno's Well, an ancient holy well whose waters are said to have curative properties.

 About Clynnog Fawr, St Beuno

 Address: Llyn Peninsula, Clynnog Fawr, Lleyn Peninsula, Gwynedd, Wales

 Attraction Type: Historic Church